Advisers network

 Kingsley Moghalu

-Kingsley Moghalu, president, Institute for Governance and Economic Transformation, Washington/Ajuba, is a former deputy governor of the Central Bank of Nigeria.
+Kingsley Moghalu, president, African School of Governance, a pan-African professional graduate-school university of public policy and governance in Kigali, is a former deputy governor of the Central Bank of Nigeria.
 He was professor of international business & public policy at Fletcher School of Law and Diplomacy, Tufts University, chairman of Nigeria’s Export-Import Bank and a board member of the country’s Securities and Exchange Commission.
 He previously worked for the United Nations.

 Rakesh Mohan